olanti-p/Cataclysm-BN/doc/TRANSLATING_MODS.md

 You can use relative paths: e.g. if the mod is inside `data\mods\`, the paths would be `..\..\..\..\lang\extract_json_strings.py` and `..\..\..\..\lang\dedup_pot_file.py`.

-**TODO:**
-~ Replace `YourModName` with the mod's name.
-This will show up as project name in translation software (at least it does in Poedit), and
+Replace `YourModName` with the mod's name (doesn't have to match exactly).
-~ doesn't have to match exactly - this is what translation software will ~ likely use for the project name);

 To run the script, either double-click on it from File Explorer, or open command prompt and execute it from the mod's `lang` folder:
 ```bat